-Roads Closed, Giant Baby Inflated: Britain Braces for Trump
+Roads closed, giant baby inflated: Britain braces for Trump

 May also chose to emphasize the ceremonial aspects of the visit as she prepared to welcome the president.
 “As we reflect on our shared history and honor those who fought so bravely on the beaches of Normandy, we also look to the future,” she said in an emailed statement.
 “Our relationship has underpinned our countries’ security and prosperity for many years — and will continue to do so for generations to come.”

-Yet in the days leading up to the trip, Trump hasn’t simply offered support for Johnson and Farage.
-He’s also told reporters that he might meet with the two men during his visit — it’s still unclear whether this will happen — and repeated criticism of May’s handling of Brexit negotiations.
+“He’s been a friend of mine, he’s been very nice, I have a very good relationship with him,” Trump said Sunday, referring to Johnson.
+He said he also has “a very good relationship” with Farage and with “many people over there, and we’ll see what happens.
+But I may meet with them.
+They want to meet, we’ll see what happens.”

+The president called London’s mayor Khan “the twin of De Blasio, except shorter,” a reference to New York Democratic Mayor Bill De Blasio.

+Ahead of his departure, Trump repeated criticism of May’s handling of Brexit negotiations.
 He also suggested that multiple candidates in the U.K. were angling for his support and that he could play a significant role in shaping who comes next if he chose to.

 Diplomatic Protocol